 Families are required to report all increases in income or assets that occur between regularly scheduled annual recertifications (see Section C. Reporting Interim Changes.)
-Increases in income, less than two hundred dollars (\$200) per month, between annual recertifications will be noted in the file, however, a rent adjustment will not be calculated until the next annual recertification or the addition of a household member.
+Increases in income, less than two hundred dollars (\$200) 10% of the families adjusted annual income per month, between annual recertifications will be noted in the file, however, a rent adjustment will not be calculated until the next annual recertification or the addition of a household member.